unibo-spe/spe-slides/content/12-multiplatform/_index.md

 - However, choosing the platform is a business decision as well
   + platforms have user communities
-  + SW project benefit from wide(r) user communities
+  + SW projects benefit from wide(r) user communities

 - Business decision: which user communities to target?
-  + what are the most relevant platforms for that communities?
+  + what are the most relevant platforms for those communities?

 - Coherency is key for success in platform selection
-  1. coherently choose the target community w.r.t SW goal
+  1. coherently choose the target community w.r.t. the SW goal
   2. coherently choose the platform w.r.t. target community

 ---